-Although all these intersections are on a designated freight route, three of the intersections are two-way stop control where the side street will experience significant delay in the future.
-Since freight traffic is concentrated on US 101 and US 20 in Newport, high side-street delay at the intersections of US 101/Oceanview and US 20/Benton will likely have a minimal impact to freight.
+Although all these intersections are on a designated freight route, two of the intersections are two-way stop control where the side street will experience significant delay in the future.
+Since freight traffic is concentrated on US 101 and US 20 in Newport, high side-street delay at the US 20/Benton intersection will likely have a minimal impact to freight.
 However, 73rd Street serves an industrial area which can generate high freight traffic, and increased side street delay at this location will negatively impact freight operations.
 High vehicle delay at the other three traffic signals will also increase delay for freight travel through Newport on US 101 or US 20.